pastly/wsss/posts/conversion-to-scalability.md

 This is the stopping point for today.
 Next time we'll involve Rust in some way.
 I know how, but you don't.
 So stay tuned.
 This will become the most WS of all SS.

+The WSSS source code is on github: <https://github.com/pastly/wsss>.
+The version as of this post is tagged [post01](https://github.com/pastly/wsss/tree/post01).